-The Graduate Program in Biomedical and Pharmaceutical Sciences (to be rebranded as Pharmaceutical Sciences and Drug Design in Fall 2016) provides advanced training in basic and translational research within the pharmaceutical sciences.
+The Graduate Program in Pharmaceutical Sciences and Drug Design provides advanced training in basic and translational research within the pharmaceutical sciences.
 Students receive training at the interfaces of medicinal chemistry, molecular pharmacology, pharmacokinetics, pharmacodynamics, and toxicology.
 The program offers M.S. and Ph.D. degrees to develop pharmaceutical scientists for careers in the academia, pharmaceutical and biotechnology industries, as well as governmental agencies.
 Active area of investigation include: designing and developing of novel therapeutics, exploiting small molecules to understand protein structure and function, identifying drug targets and biomarkers of disease pathogenesis and progression, and optimizing pharmaceutical therapies to improve efficacy and safety.

 The Toxicology Graduate Program brings together faculty from across campus that share a common interest in improving human health through a better understanding of the impacts that environmental agents have in causing or exacerbating disease.
 The Center for Environmental Health Sciences plays an integral role in the Toxicology Graduate Program, which offers both M.S. and Ph.D. degrees.
 Research interests of the Toxicology faculty include investigating the role of environmental toxins on: mechanisms of pulmonary and cardiovascular disease, immune and autoimmune disorders, developmental defects, neurodegenerative diseases, and genetic susceptibility.
 Many of these projects share an interest in the role of acute and chronic inflammation as the driver for most human diseases.